OmixVisualization/qtjambi/www/How-to-develop-Qt-in-Java.md

 If you don't specify QtJambi's native location in library path QtJambi will extract libraries from native bundles to temporary directory each time at program startup.
 Typically, it is a process specific directory purged at program termination.
 This behavior can be adapted with following properties:

-* `io.qt.deploymentdir` - Specify `user` to let QtJambi extract libraries to user's application data directory.
-Specify `common` to let them be extracted to common program data directory.
-Specify a target directory to let them be extracted there.
+* `io.qt.deploymentdir` - Specify `temp` to let QtJambi extract libraries to temporary directory (default), `user` for user's application data directory and `common` for common program data directory.
+Specify a target directory (`io.qt.sourcesdir=<path>`) to let them be extracted at the specified location.
 * `io.qt.keep-temp-deployment` - Specify `true` to avoid library deletion at program termination.
 The libraries remain in temporary directory instead.
 * `io.qt.no-native-deployment` - Specify `true` if you want to inhibit the search for native library bundles at all and load QtJambi from library path instead.